open-ch/pyrene/FAQ.md

 ## Pyrene possible improvements

-1) Replace Kitchensink by Storybook (ongoing).
+1) Replace `Kitchensink` - which does not scale - by Storybook (ongoing).
 2) Remove the [hacks](#hacks-in-pyrene) done for Kitchensink to work properly.
-2) Pyrene bundle should be split up by file per component.
-Indeed, the users of Pyrene will have the entire Pyrene source in their app's bundle even if they are using just a few of the available Pyrene components.
+2) `Pyrene` bundle should be split up by file per component.
+Indeed, the users of `Pyrene` will have the entire `Pyrene` source in their app's bundle even if they are using just a few of the available Pyrene components.
 3) [PropTypes generation](#proptypes-generation) for each component is not pertinent in a production environment.
 This `PropTypes` generation is done for for `Kitchensink` to do his job.
 PropTypes in each component, makes the code larger and **Static type checking** is enough at a library level.
+5) Do the compilation with tsc (TypeScript compiler) and not Babel.
-4) Use Lerna for managing dependencies across sub-projects.
+6) Use Lerna for managing dependencies across sub-projects.
-5) Add [snapshot testing](https://jestjs.io/docs/snapshot-testing) for mitigating regression.
+7) Add [snapshot testing](https://jestjs.io/docs/snapshot-testing) for mitigating regression.
-6) All components could have a `className` props for overriding style.
+8) All components could have a `className` props for overriding style.
-7) Do not change a component's internal state from parent by using ref.
+9) Do not change a component's internal state from parent by using ref.

 ----